To launch or connect to a browser, pass any playwright / browsernode configuration arguments you want to

 Note: browsernode also provides some of our own recording-related options not listed below (see above).recordVideoDir

-video recordings.
+.webm video recordings.
 Playwright Docs: recordVideoDir

 This parameter also has an alias